Unilever: The Story of Nigeria’s Ancestor Company

 Going Public

-By 1972, Lever Brothers was required by a new law to list 60% of its shares to the Nigerian public.
+By 1972, Lever Brothers was required by a new law to list 60% of its shares on the stock exchange for Nigerian investors.
 This change meant that Nigerian stakeholders could finally share in the profits and have a say in how the company was run.

 As a public company Unilever Nigeria has had its ups and downs in the stock market.
 For example, in 2021, the share price dropped to around N16.00 from a peak of about N60.00 in earlier years.
-Also, in 2023, its revenue dropped by a whopping 45.1 per cent from N23.92 billion in the period from January to December 2022 to N16.48 billion in 2023.
+Also, in 2023, its revenue plummeted by 45.1 per cent from N23.92 billion in the period from January to December 2022 to N16.48 billion in 2023.

-Despite these challenges which reflect the broader economic issues facing Nigeria, Unilever Nigeria remains a major player in Nigeria’s consumer goods sector steadily pulling in solid revenues.
+Despite these challenges, which reflect the broader economic issues facing Nigeria, Unilever Nigeria remains a major player in Nigeria’s consumer goods sector, steadily pulling in solid revenues.
 Investors consider it a long-term investment, especially given its established distribution network and popular brands and strong brand portfolio.

 There’s A Chance You’ve Used One of these Unilever Products